observerly/fits/README.md

 The final output image is a 2D array of pixel values, which can be used to render the image in a canvas, or any other image rendering library of choice.
 The final output image pixel values is a ZScaleInterval of the original pixel values, returned as a Float32Array.

 The library makes no opinion of what you can do with the resulting image data, and is designed to be as flexible as possible to allow the user to use the data in any way they see fit, whether that be rendering the image, or processing the data in some other way.
-However, it is more than possible to convert the values to an RGBA Uint8ClampedArray for use with the HTMLCanvasElement, the [Canvas_API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) or any other image rendering library of choice.
+However, it is more than possible to convert the values to an RGBA Uint8ClampedArray for use with the HTMLCanvasElement, the [Web Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) or any other image rendering library of choice.

 ### Installation